 Boat Over

-If you plan on visiting Dry Tortugas, then you’ll have to get there by boat or seaplane.
+If you plan on visiting Dry Tortugas, then you’ll have to get there by boat or seaplane from Key West, Florida.
 Boats are the cheaper of the two options and it’s what most people end up doing.
 If you are lucky enough to have a private boat, you can ride it 70 miles from Key West to get to the fort.
 You only have to pay the entrance fee of $15.

 There are concessions sold on board and the ferry ride is incredibly beautiful.
 You can even choose to camp overnight and take the ferry back home the next day.
 Look into tickets early, because the ferry does sell out at times!